sandeepdharmavarapu/examples/SolarpowergenerationPrediction/README.md

 This is a demonstration of the end to end workflow of building the model and deploying it.
 I have chosen ‘heart failure prediction’ dataset from kaggle for this purpose.

-Heart failure prediction dataset available from [here](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data)
+Solar power prediction dataset available from [here](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data)

 ### File Details